Warning: *privacy not included with this product

 Pride Counseling, owned by BetterHelp (see our review of BetterHelp), provides therapy services targeted at members of the LGBTQ+ community.
 Costs for the Pride Counseling service run around $60 - $90 per week depending on your location (some locations might be higher) and Wirecutter noted in 2021 they "found some of the company’s practices to be predatory."
 Users will then be matched with a therapist Pride Counseling says are licensed and have some experience with the LGBTQ+ community, although there is no way to guarantee your therapist will be LGBTQ themselves.
 Conversations with therapists can happen in a number of ways -- text messages, live chats, phone conversations, or video calls.

 So, how does Pride Counseling look from a privacy and security perspective?
 Unfortunately, not great.
 Which is not at all what you want to see from an online therapy service targeted at the vulnerable LGBTQ+ community.
+Indeed, Pride Counseling parent company BetterHelp was fined $7.8 million by the Federal Trade Commission for sharing their customers sensitive personal health data after promising not to.

 What could happen if something goes wrong?